 “chair” means the chair of the board designated by the Minister under Section 7C of the Act;

-“Minister” means the Minister of Service Nova Scotia;
+“Minister” means the Minister of Transportation and Infrastructure Renewal;

-“panel” means the members of the board selected by Service Nova Scotia under Section 4 to hear an application;
+“panel” means the member or members of the board selected by Transportation and Infrastructure Renewal under Section 4 to hear an application;

 “Registrar’s decision” means a decision made by the Registrar under subsection 279(2) [of the Act] respecting a suspension order issued under clause (a), (b), (d), (e) or (f) of subsection 279(1), Section 279B or Section 291A of the Act;

 “vice-chair” means a member of the board designated by the chair under subsection 4(3) to act as chair of a panel of the board, in the absence of the chair.